 A home study is intended to explore the kind of life you can offer a child.
 The social worker isn’t visiting to intimidate you; it’s fine if your home doesn’t pass a “white glove test.”
 They’re not assessing your housekeeping standards and will understand if there’s some clutter.
 In fact, people living in an Instagram-worthy house might have a hard time adjusting to the chaos of raising a child!

-You don’t need to have a fully-decorated nursery, baby supplies, or toys yet or even have your home completely baby-proofed.
+You don’t need a fully decorated nursery, baby supplies, toys, or even a home that is completely baby-proofed yet.
 The social worker is simply looking for signs that you’ll be practical, loving, and safe parents.

 What about after we adopt?

 Lifetime Adoption Agency provides affordable home study services in Florida.
-Learn more by calling us at 727-493-0933 or by submitting this short form:
+Learn more by calling us at 727-493-0933.